Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ### Web application with function of visiting resource servers

-#### System diagram
+This scenario support visit resource servers in web application.

+**System diagram**:

 ![Web Application Access Resources](resource/web-application-with-function-of-visiting-resource-servers.png)

-1. Login with credentials, the scope includes default scopes and all configured scopes.
-2. Auto-acquire the access token of other clients based on the root refresh token.
-3. Use each client's access token to request restricted resource.
-4. Return secured data.

-#### Include the package
-To use the starter in this scenario, please add the following dependencies in you pom.xml
+To use **aad-starter** in this scenario, we need these steps:

+* Step 1: Add the following dependencies in you pom.xml.

 [//]: # "{x-version-update-start;com.azure.spring:azure-spring-boot-starter-active-directory;current}"
 ```xml